-FHA Approved Condominums are properties best suited for first time homebuyers since many such borrowers cannot afford a sufficient 20% down payment amount and usually opt for FHA loans, which allows them to finance up to 96.5% of the total loan value.
+FHA Approved Condominums are properties best suited for first time homebuyers.
+Many borrowers, especially first-time home buyers look to FHA because the requirements are much friendlier to qualify than a conventional loan.
+These borrowers usually opt for an FHA loan, which allows them to finance up to 96.5% of the total loan value.

 However, as the name implies, the condo must be approved by the Federal Housing Administration (FHA Approved Condo), with no exceptions.